uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/algorithms/functions/parallel_pipeline_func.rst

 In general, functor *g*\ :sub:`i` should define its ``operator()`` to map objects of type *I*\ :sub:`i` to objects of type *I*\ :sub:`i+1`.
-Functor *g*\ :sub:`0` is a special case, because it notifies the pipeline when the end of the input stream is reached.
-Functor *g*\ :sub:`0` must be defined such that for a *flow_control* object *fc*, the expression *g*\ :sub:`0` (*fc* ) either returns the next value in the input stream, or if at the end of the input stream, invokes *fc.stop()* and returns a dummy value.
+Functor *g*\ :sub:`0` is a special case, because it notifies the pipeline when the end of an input stream is reached.
+Functor *g*\ :sub:`0` must be defined such that for a *flow_control* object *fc*, the expression *g*\ :sub:`0` (*fc* ) either returns the next value in an input stream, or if at the end of an input stream, invokes *fc.stop()* and returns a dummy value.

-Each `filter_t` should be instantiated by a special way...(TODO)
+Each `filter` should be specified by two template arguments.
+These arguments define filters input and output types.
+The first and last filters are special cases.
+Input type of the first filter must be `void`, output type of the last filter must be `void` too.

+Before passing to `parallel_pipeline` all filters must be concatenated to one(``filter<void, void>``) by `filter::opeartor&()`.
+Operator `&` requires that the second template argument of its left operand matches the first template argument of its second operand.

 The number of items processed in parallel depends upon the structure of the pipeline and number of available threads.
-At most *max_number_of_live_tokens* set the threshold for number of concurrently processed tokens.
+*max_number_of_live_tokens* sets the threshold for concurrently processed items.

 If the *group* argument is specified, pipeline's tasks are executed in this group.
 By default the algorithm is executed in a bound group of its own.